 The gamma relationship between the operating system and the LCD monitor

-In most cases, if a computer runs the Windows operating system, we can achieve close to ideal colors by using a monitor with a gamma value of 2.2.
+In most cases, if a computer runs the Windows operating system, we can achieve close to ideal colours by using a monitor with a gamma value of 2.2.
 This is because Windows assumes a monitor with a gamma value of 2.2, the standard gamma value for Windows.
 Most LCD monitors are designed based on a gamma value of 2.2.

 The standard monitor gamma value for the Mac OS is 1.8.
 The same concept applies as in Windows.
-We can obtain color reproduction approaching the ideal by connecting a Mac to a monitor configured with a gamma value of 1.8.
+We can obtain colour reproduction approaching the ideal by connecting a Mac to a monitor configured with a gamma value of 1.8.

 To digress slightly, standard gamma values differ between Windows and Mac OS for reasons related to the design concepts and histories of the two operating systems.
 Windows adopted a gamma value corresponding to television (2.2), while the Mac OS adopted a gamma value corresponding to commercial printers (1.8).
 The Mac OS has a long history of association with commercial printing and desktop publishing applications, for which 1.8 remains the basic gamma value, even now.
-On the other hand, a gamma value of 2.2 is standard in the sRGB color space, the standard for the Internet and for digital content generally, and for Adobe RGB, the use of which has expanded for wide-gamut printing.
+On the other hand, a gamma value of 2.2 is standard in the sRGB colour space, the standard for the Internet and for digital content generally, and for Adobe RGB, the use of which has expanded for wide-gamut printing.

-Given the proliferating use of color spaces like sRGB and Adobe RGB, plans call for the latest Mac OS scheduled for release by Apple Computer in September 2009, Mac OS X 10.6 Snow Leopard, to switch from a default gamma value of 1.8 to 2.2.
+Given the proliferating use of colour spaces like sRGB and Adobe RGB, plans call for the latest Mac OS scheduled for release by Apple Computer in September 2009, Mac OS X 10.6 Snow Leopard, to switch from a default gamma value of 1.8 to 2.2.
 A gamma value of 2.2 is expected to become the future mainstream for Macs.